 If required by the customer, the wear resistance of anodic oxidation coatings shall be determined by using either the abrasive wheel method of 9.6.2, the abrasive jet method of 9.6.3 or the Taber method of 9.6.5.
-The selection of the method and the procedure shall comply with ISO 10074.
+The selection of the test method shall be agreed by the anodizer and the customer with regard to 9.6.2, 9.6.3 and 9.6.5.
+The test procedure shall comply with ISO 10074.